ket.base¶

 - Parameters:

 num_qubits – Number of qubits for the KBW simulator.
-If None and
+Defaults to 32 for sparse mode, or 12 for dense mode.

 "sparse"

-.execution – Execution mode for the KBW simulator.
-If None, defaults to
+.execution – Execution mode for the KBW simulator, either

 "live"